 It's recommended that you let your fish sit at room temperature for a few minutes before consuming it.
 Doing so allows the juices to distribute more evenly.

-Find the best quality smoking chunks by visiting our online store today.
+Find the best quality smoking chunks by visiting wood chunks for smoking today.
 Cutting Edge Firewood offers a variety of high-quality smoking chunks, including white oak, hickory, cherry, pecan and whiskey that you can use in a smoker box when smoking fish.
 We offer complimentary shipping for our smoking chunk products across the United States.